Fall Can Mean Breathing Problems

 An Increased Risk of Illness.
 If you are living with asthma or other breathing conditions, you know that colds, flu and other viruses can cause you breathing problems.
 Increase handwashing and limit exposure to sick people.
 We also recommend that you get a flu shot.

-Fall Is the Perfect Time for Fat Stem Cell Therapy
+Fall Is the Perfect Time for Regenerative Treatment

-Breathing issues this fall may have you reaching for your inhaler more frequently, but have you thought about fat stem cell therapy instead?
+Breathing issues this fall may have you reaching for your inhaler more frequently, but have you thought about personal cell therapy instead?
 Don’t sit out from your favorite activities – or just living your best life – this fall!
-Instead of depending on an inhaler, try fat stem cell therapy.
-Fat stem cell therapy from Park Avenue Stem Cell Center can reduce inflammation in your lungs, which helps you breathe easier when you are exposed to triggers.
+Instead of depending on an inhaler, try regenerative medicine with Dr. Joel Singer.
+These treatments from Park Avenue Stem Cell Center can reduce inflammation in your lungs, which helps you breathe easier when you are exposed to triggers.